adityachooramani/adityachooramani/README.md

 ### A little about me

-- 🎯 I do AppSec and VAPT: I'd rather find the bug in my own code than have someone else find it for me.
+- 🎯 I do AppSec and VAPT: Finding bugs in my own and others' code ;)
-- ☁️ Real multi-cloud experience across AWS and Azure, mostly IAM and infrastructure as code.
+- ☁️ Real multi-cloud experience across AWS and Azure.
-- 🔓 Finished TCM's Practical Ethical Hacking.
-Currently deep in PortSwigger Academy and bug bounty hunting.
+- 🔓 Trying my luck with bug bounties and Job application while trying to remain sane >_<
-- ☕ Fueled by coffee and a mild, growing addiction to Burp Suite.
+- ☕ Other than computers and tech my hobbies are ... (thinking agressively)

 <div align="center">